Description of the wolf

 - The male is larger than the female

 The base colour of the wolf's fur is a grey yellow.
 Black guard hairs are most prominent on the back, the shoulders and the tip of the tail.
 The wolf's belly side is lighter in tone.
 The base colour of the wolf's legs is grey and the front of the forelegs may have a black streak.
 The colouring varies somewhat from wolf to wolf and especially the summer coat may be more reddish or rusty brown.

-The wolf has upright ears and it resembles a dog.
-Telling a wolf apart from a dog can often be difficult, however, the wolf's tail often hangs straight and its eyes are slanted.
-Wolf tracks are very similar to those of a dog.
-A wolf's forepaws are bigger than its hindpaws.
-The wolf's carnassial teeth are longer and larger than those of a dog.
+The wolf has upright ears and it also resembles a dog with perky ears in other respects.
+Telling a wolf and a dog apart is often difficult, but the wolf’s tail, which hangs straight down, is a tell-tale sign.
+The wolf’s tracks are similar to those of a large dog.
+The forepaws of the wolf are larger than its hind paws.
+The wolf has longer and bigger carnassial teeth than a dog.

 The wolf's skull and muzzle are long, which is a prerequisite for a keen and well-developed sense of smell.
 It has been estimated that the surface area of the wolf's olfactory epithelium, the tissue responsible for sensing smells, is 14 times greater than man's.
 The wolf has excellent hearing as well, but its eyesight is its least developed sense.